Eric Miller

 Kaitlin Pal

-As the Project Assistant, Kaitlin’s work with the Ecological Footprint Initiative supports research mobilization and outreach on the National Footprint Accounts.
+As a Research Analyst, Kaitlin’s work with the Ecological Footprint Initiative supports research mobilization and outreach on the National Footprint Accounts.
 She also researches applications of the Ecological Footprint and Biocapacity methodology to real-world social and environmental issues.

-• Neha is responsible for assisting with the development of the next edition of the National Ecological Footprint and Biocapacity Accounts, which will include research to enhance its methodology and apply its results.
-Her analysis includes sourcing data, transforming and cleaning it, comparing it to expected models, stewarding computer code and instructions, explaining the significance of results, and troubleshooting issues.
+As Data Analyst, Bumika is developing the 2026 Edition of the National Ecological Footprint and Biocapacity Accounts, which includes research to enhance its methodology and to apply its results.
+Analysis includes sourcing data, transforming and cleaning it, comparing it to expected models, stewarding computer code and instructions, troubleshooting issues, and communicating results.

 Alice Hovorka